-8.4.1 Batched Options
+8.5.1 Batched Options

 TextureOptBatch is a structure that holds the options for doing an entire batch of lookups from the same texture at once.
 The members of TextureOptBatch correspond to the similarly named members of the single-point TextureOpt, so we refer you to Section TextureOpt for detailed explanations, and this section will only explain the differences between batched and single-point options.
+Members include:

-int firstchannel
+- int firstchannel:

-int subimage
+- int subimage, ustring subimagename:

-ustring subimagename Tex::Wrap swrap, twrap, rwrap
+- Wrap swrap, twrap, rwrap:

-Tex::MipMode mipmode
+- float fill:

-Tex::InterpMode interpmode
+- const float missingcolor:

-int anisotropic
+- MipMode mipmode:

-bool conservative_filter
+- InterpMode interpmode:

-float fill
+- int anisotropic:

-const float missingcolor
+- bool conservative_filter: